Mirellanmawl/PySceneDetect-CSV-to-Vegas-EDL/README.md

 -h, --help: show this help message and exit

 -o OUTFILE, --outfile OUTFILE: Name of the Vegas EDL text file.
-Default: [INFILE].txt.
+Default: "[INFILE].txt".

 This was created with Python 3.6.1 (v3.6.1:69c0db5, Mar 21 2017, 18:41:36) [MSC v.1900 64 bit (AMD64)] on win32 with Emacs and Elpy.